resonance/how-heard/README.md

 To fix:
 - Minify css (remove bulk?)
-- Add 'Install' to navigation
 - Indent tab more to line up
 - Fix button on JCRT
 - Better documentation in code
-- Add params into "/" in tabs
 - Test on JCRT dev site